 Penang – our final leg for this mission.
-Truth be told, we didn’t think much of Penang the first time we set foot on this island in 2008… We were staying at the wrong part of the island and it was a company’s trip.
+Truth be told, we didn’t think much of Penang the first time we set foot on this island in 2008… We were staying in the wrong part of the island and it was a company’s trip.
 We knew we had to give Penang a second chance after hearing friends and family raved about it.

 A pleasant ETS ride from Ipoh to Butterworth took us under 2hrs and another 45min GRAB ride across the Penang Bridge; we arrived at the Penang’s Capital City of Georgetown.